CodeAndChaosDev/cybersecurity-notes/tryhackme-notes/Cybersecurity101/Defensive Security/Incident-Response-Fundamentals/Types-Incidents.md

 ## Conclusion
 Each type of incident impacts victims differently.
 What may be catastrophic for one organization could be less damaging for another, depending on the context.
 For instance, a data leak might not affect XYZ Corp. significantly, but a Denial of Service attack could lead to substantial losses.
 Understanding these types of incidents is crucial for effective cyber security management.

+# Try Hack Me Responses

+- Q: A user's system got compromised after downloading a file attachment from an email.
+What type of incident is this?
+- A: malware infection

+- Q: What type of incident aims to disrupt the availability of an application?
+- A: Denial of service